mostafaaladham/UXI-LLM/docs/Contributing.md

 # Contributing to UXI-LLM

 Thank you for considering contributing to UXI-LLM!
-Please follow these guidelines to ensure a smooth collaboration.
+We welcome contributions of all kinds: bug fixes, documentation improvements, feature requests, and more.

 ## How to Contribute

-- Fork the repository and create a feature branch.
+1. Fork the repository and create your branch from `main`.
-- Write clear, concise commit messages.
+2. Follow the coding style and write clear, concise commit messages.
-- Ensure your code follows PEP 8 style for Python and project conventions.
-- Include tests for new features or bug fixes.
+3. Write tests for new features or bug fixes.
-- Update documentation as needed.
+4. Submit a pull request with a detailed description of your changes.

-## Code Style
+## Code of Conduct

-- Use descriptive variable and function names.
-- Document functions with docstrings.
-- Keep functions and classes focused and modular.

-## Pull Requests

-- Submit PRs against the `main` branch.
-- Describe your changes clearly and link relevant issues if any.
-- Be responsive to code review feedback.
+Please respect all community members and follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Reporting Issues

-- Use the GitHub issues page to report bugs or suggest features.
+Use the GitHub Issues tracker to report bugs or suggest features.
-- Provide detailed steps to reproduce bugs.

-Thank you for helping make UXI-LLM better!

----
+We appreciate your help in making UXI-LLM better!